DENTSPLY SIRONA Inc at Credit Suisse Healthcare Conference (Virt

-Erin Elizabeth Wilson - CrÃ©dit Suisse AG - Research Division - Director and Senior Equity Research Analyst
+Matthew Stephan Miksic - CrÃ©dit Suisse AG - Research Division - Senior Research Analyst

-Good morning, everybody.
-My name is Erin Wright.
-I cover the life sciences tools, diagnostics sector at Credit Suisse, and welcome to our 2020 Healthcare Conference.
-It's the third day of presentations.
-We hope all have gone well so far.
-We have Dentsply Sirona with us this morning, so we're excited to have them.
-This will be a virtual format.
-If you do have questions following the presentation, you can e-mail me at [email protected], and we'll feel free -- and we'll be happy to pass those along to management.

-From Dentsply today, we have CEO, Don Casey; as well as Head of the IR effort, John Sweeney.
-And I think they will start out with, hopefully, some -- a quick presentation and followed by some Q&A.
+Listen, thanks so much for joining us.
+Sorry, apologies for the late start.
+I'm very pleased to have the team from Dentsply with us this afternoon.
+And I'm going to turn it over to Don for some initial comments, and then we'll go into Q&A.

 Donald M. Casey - DENTSPLY SIRONA Inc. - CEO & Director